vuejs/vitepress/docs/reference/default-theme-config.md

 - Default: `true`
 - Can be overridden per page via [frontmatter](./frontmatter-config#aside)

+This is typically used to show the "On this page" section, containing links to major headings within the current page.

 Setting this value to `false` prevents rendering of aside container.\
-Setting this value to `true` renders the aside to the right.\
+Setting this value to `true` (the default) renders the aside to the right.\
 Setting this value to `left` renders the aside to the left.

 ## outline